Phase transitions induced by standard and predetermined measurements in transmon arrays: Introduction

-The article is organized as follows: The attractive Bose-Hubbard model that describes the dynamics of interacting transmons is presented in Sec.~\ref{sec:model}, along with the procedure for creating a hybrid circuit consisting of unitary gates and non-unitary measurements.
-In Sec.~\ref{sec:statistics}, we briefly describe the replica method approach to study the relevant statistical properties of the hybrid circuit encoded in the ground state of an effective non-Hermitian Hamiltonian, and we also introduce simple statistical arguments to adequately explain the dispersion of simple observables without using post-selection.
-The main results of our work are presented in Sec.~\ref{sec:predetermined}, where we propose easy-to-measure observables to diagnose a~MIPT in the presence of \textit{predetermined} measurements.
-In Sec.~\ref{sec:numerics} we show numerical simulations to test the analytical predictions of the replica method.
-Finally, Sec.~\ref{sec:discussion} is dedicated to our conclusions and suggestions for future work.
+The article is organized as follows: The attractive Bose-Hubbard model, which describes the dynamics of interacting transmons, is presented in Sec.~\ref{sec:model} and App.~\ref{appsec:trotter}, along with the procedure for creating a hybrid circuit consisting of unitary gates and non-unitary measurements.
+In Sec.~\ref{sec:statistics}, we present the methods.
+We briefly describe the replica method approach used to study the relevant statistical properties of the hybrid circuit encoded in the ground state of an effective non-Hermitian Hamiltonian.
+Additionally, we introduce statistical arguments to adequately describe the dispersion of simple observables, a quantity that does not require post-selection.
+In Sec.~\ref{sec:trajectory-averaged}, we present analytical results for the obtention of an effective Hamiltonian describing the statistics of the circuits and the averaged observables in the area-law phase of hard-core bosons for both \textit{standard} and \textit{feedback} measurements.
+Additionally, we propose simple observables that can indirectly help us estimate the critical value of the control parameter of the phase transition in the entanglement entropy of individual trajectories when \textit{feedback} measurements are involved.
+This section is extended in App.~\ref{appsec:replica_method}-\ref{appsec:averaged_observable}.
+In Sec.~\ref{sec:numerics} and App.~\ref{appsec:numerical_simulation}, we show numerical simulations to test the analytical predictions for hard-core bosons extended in App.~\ref{appsec:circuit_average}.
+Finally, Sec.~\ref{sec:discussion} is dedicated to conclusions and suggestions for future work.